Diffusion equations from master equations -- A discrete geometric approach --: Master equations

-\begin{Remark} Theorem\,\ref{fact-master-equations-detailed-balance} and \fr{Delta0-explicit-form} indicate that \fr{detailed-balance-diffusion-equation} does not involve any loop edge.
-This property also holds for the equations written in terms of $p_{\,t}(x)$, \fr{detailed-balance-master-equation}. \end{Remark} The following is an example of how this formulation can be applied to a model studied in nonequilibrium statistical mechanics. \begin{Example} (Kinetic Ising model without spin-coupling, \cite{Goto2015}).
+The following is an example of how this formulation can be applied to a model studied in nonequilibrium statistical mechanics: \begin{Example} (Kinetic Ising model without spin-coupling, \cite{Goto2015}).
 Let $\sigma=\pm 1$ be a spin variable, and $p_{\,\Ising}^{\,\eq}(\sigma)$ an equilibrium distribution of $\sigma$.
 Consider the master equations

 where the detailed balance condition is satisfied: